By Altos Eye Physicians

 What is the advantage of the light adjustable lens over other IOLs?

 Certain factors may make IOL power selection much less accurate, such as a history of prior refractive surgery like LASIK, PRK, or RK (radial keratotomy).
-Others are born with an unusually flat or steep cornea or an extra short or long eye length.
-For patients in this situation, having an adjustable IOL may be especially beneficial.
-Those who enjoy monovision—using one eye for distance and the other for near—will enjoy the precision of the LAL because of its ability to fine tune each eye for its optimal target.
+Others are born with an unusually flat or steep cornea.
+An adjustable IOL may be especially beneficial for these situations.
+Those who want some degree of monovision—using one eye for distance and the other for near—will enjoy the precision of the LAL because of its ability to fine tune each eye for its optimal target.

 How does the light adjustable lens work?

-Most patients will require 4 postoperative adjustments/treatments, although some may require one more.
-The adjustments are performed in our office, where we use a light delivery device to send the beam that reshapes the IOL for approximately two minutes per adjustment.
-The first customized treatment is typically performed 2 to 3 weeks after the cataract surgery.
-Additional adjustments are performed at weekly intervals as determined by the doctor.
-When the result has been optimized, final “lock-in” treatments are performed, after which the IOL can no longer change or be adjusted.
-Some patients, such as those with a history of RK, may need more time to stabilize first.
-After lock-in, there are no extra precautions ever needed for sunlight or UV light.
+The postoperative adjustments are painless and take less than 2 minutes.
+They are performed in our office, where we use a light delivery device to send the beam that reshapes the IOL.
+The first customized treatment is typically performed several weeks after the cataract surgery when the vision has stabilized.
+Additional adjustments are performed at approximately weekly intervals as determined by the doctor.
+It is possible to make up to 3 adjustments, although some eyes require only one.
+When the result has been optimized, 2 final “lock-in” treatments are performed, after which the IOL can no longer change or be adjusted.
+After lock-in, no extra protection is needed for sunlight or UV light; there is no need for any other special precautions or follow-up .
 Because the LAL is adjustable postoperatively, many patients elect to have both eyes operated on at the same time (or a few days apart) with this option.

 What is astigmatism?

 Like nearsightedness or farsightedness, astigmatism describes a common type of natural blur in healthy eyes that is corrected by wearing eyeglasses.
 It results from an inherited, imperfect optical shape of the cornea, the clear front window of the eye.
-The ideal shape of your cornea is perfectly round, but if it is oblong (like the back of a spoon) instead of spherical, then it will mis-focus details.
 The more astigmatism one has, the more optically blurry the vision is without eyeglasses.
 There is no advantage to astigmatism because it adds blur to every focal distance.
 Corrective eyeglasses and contact lenses can compensate for this corneal shape to correct this blur and to focus eyes with astigmatism properly.

 Astigmatism can be reduced or nearly eliminated at the same time that cataract surgery is done.
-Traditionally, this is done with a special artificial lens that is selected for your cataract surgery called a toric lens implant.
-Toric IOLs come in a set range of powers.
-The LAL has the advantage of being able to provide customized astigmatism correction after your eye has healed and the IOL has settled into its final position.
-For this reason, it will provide the most accurate final outcome.
+Traditionally, this is done by building the astigmatism correction into the artificial lens, which is called a toric lens implant.
+The LAL has the advantage of being able to provide customized astigmatism correction after your eye has healed, giving more precision.
+For this reason, it can provide the most accurate final outcome.
 Although it can increase slightly in some eyes with age, astigmatism won’t go away on its own; therefore, the benefit of the LAL should be life-long.

 Will I still need eyeglasses with the light adjustable lens?

 Most patients will still need glasses in some situations with the LAL, usually for reading small print.
-However, the LAL improves the “depth of focus,” meaning that it gives more range of vision than the basic single focus lens.
+However, the LAL can provide “depth of focus,” meaning that it gives more range of vision than the basic single focus lens.
+Unlike a multifocal lens, the LAL does not have rings, so it does not cause additional glare, starbursts, or halos at nighttime.
 If you choose to set both eyes for distance vision, you will need glasses for reading and other near activities.
-However, many patients will obtain good range of vision with the LAL if they choose to make one of their eyes slightly nearsighted.
-If a patient found that they couldn’t adapt to this slight difference, it can be reversed with a second LAL adjustment.
-Although the LAL does not give as much near range as a multifocal lens, the LAL does not have rings, so it does not cause additional glare, starbursts, or halos at nighttime.
+However, many patients will obtain good range of vision with the LAL by choosing to focus one of eye slightly closer than the other.
+If someone cannot adapt to this slight difference, it can be reversed with a second LAL adjustment.

 What are the risks or disadvantages to the light adjustable lens?

 Cataract surgery with the LAL poses no additional medical risk and is perfectly safe.
 The surgery is performed in the usual manner through a small incision.
 However, some patients are not eligible to receive this IOL, such as if their pupils do not dilate widely enough.
-Your surgeon will screen you for those conditions at the time of your consultation.
+Your surgeon will determine this at the time of your consultation.

 Because of the expensive in-office technology needed to offer the LAL, its availability is more limited.
-We were the first practice in Northern California, and one of the first in the United States to offer the LAL, which has given us extensive experience with this unique technology.
+In 2019, we became the first practice in Northern California—and one of the first in the United States—to offer the LAL, which has given us extensive experience with this unique technology.